getbible/v2/README.md

 - LIST ALL: [https://api.getbible.net/v2/kjv/62/chapters.json](https://api.getbible.net/v2/kjv/62/chapters.json)
 - CHECKSUMS: [https://api.getbible.net/v2/kjv/62/checksum.json](https://api.getbible.net/v2/kjv/62/checksum.json)

+## Final Thoughts

+### Join the GetBible journey - Get involved and share the Word until everyone has heard

 We continue our journey to keep the integrity of the Holy Scripture and provide the most accurate text to all users.
 If you have any questions or need further clarification, please feel free to open issues in the relevant repositories, and we'll respond as soon as we can.

 [Open an Issue and Get Support](https://git.vdm.dev/getBible/support)